isaac-campbell-smith/BernoulliTrials_and_Tribulations/README.md

 ---
 ## Introduction
 Fraud: boy is it a problem!
 Today we'll be looking at a 2009 dataset of anonymized credit card transaction data from a now defunct data-mining competition but currently available via the header link at cs.Purdue.edu
 > The competition offers 2 version of the data - easy & hard mode.
 The hard mode purportedly offers several more powerful indicators but requires deeper cleaning.
 I went with hard mode.
+Both are much more difficult to predict than the Kaggle fraud detection set everybody seems content to work with.
 ---
 ## Data Cleaning & Exploration
 Original Dataset: